CMPSC-304-Robotic-Agents-Spring-2024/project1/README.md

 -------------------------- | --------------------------------
 Project Idea:              | Thursday, January 25th by 9:30am
-Project Walkthrough and Review: | Tuesday, February 6th during lab Engagement Materials       | Thursday, February 8th by 9:30am Final Submission:          | Tuesday, February 13th by 3pm
+Project Walkthrough and Review: | Tuesday, February 6th during lab Engagement Materials:       | Thursday, February 8th by 9:30am Final Submission:          | Tuesday, February 13th by 3pm

 ## Class Community Guidelines

-Throughout the completion of this project you must adhere to the [course guidelines](https://github.com/CMPSC-304-Robotic-Agents-Spring-2024/course_information) that we developed as a class.
-To report any violations of the code of conduct, please submit an [anonymous form](https://forms.gle/tePfnLY12hyN1Xbd6).
-Students who think that the class should revise some aspect of the guidelines must use the GitHub issue tracker for that repository to suggest, discuss, and implement any required changes.
+Throughout the completion of this project you must adhere to the [course guidelines](https://github.com/CMPSC-304-Robotic-Agents-Spring-2024/course_information).
+To report any violations of the code of conduct, please submit an [anonymous form](https://forms.gle/krHqgn4ycHMkAjPU8).
+Students who think that the class should revise some aspect of the guidelines must use the GitHub issue tracker for the [course information](https://github.com/CMPSC-304-Robotic-Agents-Spring-2024/course_information) repository to suggest, discuss, and implement any required changes.

 By working on and completing this assignment you agree to use the hardware given to you in a responsible manner.
 Each team is responsible for the safety and security of the robot while it is in your possession.
 You are allowed to take the robot used in this project outside of ALIC but you have to return all parts at the completion of this project.